aws-amplify/docs/android/start.md

 }
 ```

+c.
+Run 'Make Project'

+When the build is successful, it will add two gradle tasks to you project - `modelgen` and `amplifyPush` (these can be found in the dropdown menu which currently would display app if it's a new project, up where you would run your project)

 **Note**
-If you get the following error message, "ERROR: Process 'command 'npx'' finished with non-zero exit value 1” this may be due to your user not having permissions to the node_modules folder on your machine.
+If you get the following error message: "ERROR: Process 'command 'npx'' finished with non-zero exit value 1”, this may be due to the logged in user on your machine having insufficient permissions to access the node_modules folder on your machine.
 Follow the steps [at this link](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) to resolve it.
 {: .callout .callout--warning}

-c.
-Run 'Make Project'

-When the build is successful, it will add two gradle tasks to you project - `modelgen` and `amplifyPush` (these can be found in the dropdown menu which currently would display app if it's a new project, up where you would run your project)

 ## Step 2: Generate your Model files